grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 : description_text
 ```

-You can add further markup in a description list.
+You can add more markup in a description list.
-For example, you can format the definition terms in bold text.
+For example, you can format the definition terms as bold text.

 ```markdown
 Reasons you might want to write programs in Go include the following: